arunsrin/arunsrin.mkdocs/home/books/non-fiction/philosophy/think-like-a-stoic.md

   - stoicism
 ---

-# 📝Think Like A Stoic, by Massimo Pigliucci
+# :material-pencil:{ .anim-bounce }Think Like A Stoic, by Massimo Pigliucci

 These are just some random thoughts I jotted during my listen, so I'm not sure that it will be very useful for someone else.
 Don't take it to be a